rg13579/rg13579.github.io/_posts/2019-11-12-hello-world.md

 ---
 layout: post
-title: Hello World!
+title: Hello EDB!
 tags: Hydrogen
 stickie: true
 ---

 Welcome to Hydrogen!<br>If you saw this post, your blog has been successfully deployed.So enjoy the fun of writing now!

-> Hello Hydrogen!
+> Hello EDB!